Why did Japan take so long to start vaccination against Covid-19 despite the impending Olympics? | ExBulletin

 WHO recommends vaccination of girls aged 9 to 14 years to prevent cervical cancer.
 311,000 Women all over the world every year.
 According to a study published in the Journal of Infectious Diseases British cervical cancer Fallen because of the vaccine.And Australia is on track Eliminate cervical cancer By 2028, this is also due to the vaccine, according to another recent study.

-Professor Shoji Tsuchida, a social psychology expert at Kansai University, states that despite Japan’s vaccine resistance, the “anti-boxer” movement has never been widespread in Japan.
+Professor Shoji Tsuchida, an expert in social psychology at Kansai University, states that despite Japan’s vaccine resistance, the “anti-taxer” movement is not widespread in Japan.

 “Most people who don’t want to get vaccinated are afraid of possible side effects and don’t believe in” pseudo “science (they think),” Tsuchida said.
 “Past vaccination side effects in Japan, especially HPV cases, have primarily affected the minds of these people.”